digimuza/coding-interview-api/TASK.md

 # 3. GET /candidates/search?skills=skill1,skill2 (Closest Match)

 Find and return the candidate that has the **most** skills from the given list.
 In this example, we request three skills.
 If a candidate possesses all of the listed skills (3 out of 3), or has more than the other candidates, then they are considered the best and should be returned.
-The response should have Content-Type set to application/json and the response body should be of the same shape as the request body for POST /candidates, that is:
+The response should have Content-Type set to application/json and the response body should be of the same shape as the request body for PUT /candidates, that is:
 Let's say we have the following candidates:

 ```json